pzheng2/Capstone-Twitter/README.md

 [schema]: ./docs/schema.md

 ## TODO
-- Only signed in users can see other users
+- Only signed in users can post reviews
-- Add validation for restaurant address
 - Make RestaurantForm's underscore methods private
 - Decide if you want to change the state attributes to instance variables in the map component
 - Skipped phase 2b
+- Get author in restaurant store
-- Include restaurant id in review form request
+- Fix hard coded user id in review form

 ## Implementation Timeline